Sheet Music (Barry White album)

 Sheet Music is the self-produced eleventh album by American R&B singer Barry White, and the second release on his own CBS-affiliated custom label, Unlimited Gold.
-Although it peaked at #19 in the R&B charts, it was a commercial disappointment.
-"Love Makin' Music" was the most successful of the single releases, peaking at #25 in the R&B charts.
+Although it peaked at No. 19 in the R&B charts, it was a commercial disappointment.
+"Love Makin' Music" was the most successful of the single releases, peaking at No. 25 in the R&B charts.
 White also recorded this track as well as "She's Everything to Me" in Spanish for the Latin-American market as "Mi nueva canción" and "Ella es todo para mí" respectively.
-The London branch of CBS Records went for "Rum and Coke" as the second single, but as none of his singles on his new labels had managed to reach the UK Singles Charts, they stopped releasing any further singles off any of his following 4 albums.
+The London branch of CBS Records went for "Rum and Coke" as the second single, but as none of his singles on his new labels had managed to reach the UK Singles Charts, they stopped releasing any further singles off any of his following four albums.
 The Netherlands belatedly released the track "Ghetto Letto" as a single in August 1981, choosing it over White's then current single "Louie Louie".